 Service credit will be granted in monthly increments.
 One month of service credit will be awarded for each month that a member works at least one day and contributions are submitted.

 If you retire with service in both PERF and the Indiana State Teachers’ Retirement Fund (TRF), you will be asked to choose from which fund you would like to retire.
 You will receive a single, combined benefit from that fund.
 When you complete your final service, your pension will be calculated on the basis of combined creditable service between the two funds.
-You will be credited one year for each year of covered service, no matter which fund you participated in at the time of service.
+In the event of overlapping service, you may not receive service credit in both plans at the same time.
 Any annuity will be computed on the basis of total amounts credited to both accounts.

 Members who served in the United States armed services are eligible for PERF service credit equal to actual military service if they meet all of the following conditions: